zolrath/wemux/README.md

     host_list=(zolrath hostusername csagan brocksampson)

 ### Pair Mode
-  Pair mode can be disabled, only allowing clients to attach to the server in mirror mode by setting `allow_pair_mode="false"`
+  Pair mode can be disabled, only allowing clients to attach to the session in mirror mode by setting `allow_pair_mode="false"`

 ### Default Client Mode